Sardinia Travel Guide

 By and large, camping rough is a non-starter: it’s frowned upon in the tourist areas and regarded with outright suspicion in the interior (locals are especially wary of the danger of forest fires).

 Eating and drinking are refreshingly good value in Sardinia, and the quality is usually high.
-Often, even the most out-of-the-way village will boast somewhere you can get a decent lunch, while towns like Cágliari and Alghero can keep foodies happy for days.
+Often, even the most out-of-the-way village will boast somewhere you can get a decent lunch, while towns like Cágliari Dropdown content and Alghero can keep foodies happy for days.
 A full meal with local wine averages at around €30 a head, though there are often much cheaper set-price menus available.

 Most Sardinians start the day in a bar, their breakfast (prima colazione) consisting of an espresso and the ubiquitous cornetto – a croissant, either plain or filled with jam, custard or chocolate, which you usually help yourself to from the counter; bigger bars and patisseries (pasticcerie) will have more choice.
 Hotel breakfasts may be limp, forgettable affairs, but you’ll often find a truly impressive spread at B&Bs and agriturismi, including home-made jams, fruit and yoghurt.